jansche/workingwithjan/README.md

  - **I'm based in Munich, Germany, and work the CET time zone.** Due to personal reasons with medical conditions in my family I try to not travel too often.
 While you can always meet me in Munich, the chances to meet me somewhere else are rather limited.
 I will still enjoy meeting with y'all for special occasions.

- - **I generally work ~8:00am–~6.00pm CET**, minus family hours in the afternoon (usually around 3pm), occasional evening hours (after 9pm).
-I avoid meetings in the evening.
-I reserve quite some time for the family, also during the time that our time zones may overlap.
+ - **I generally work ~7:30am–~4.00pm CET**, family time unavailability may occur in the afternoon (usually between 2pm and 3pm), and I do occasional evening hours (after 9pm).
+I avoid meetings in the late afternoon and evening.
+I reserve quite some time for the family, also during the time that our time zones and working hours may overlap.

    - Don’t feel obliged to give in to my schedule.
-If we can’t find face time this week, let's try asynchronous syncing.
+If we can’t find face time this week, let's try asynchronous alignment.

    - Answers to late-night messaging isn’t expected or desired.
 I’m working when it fits my schedule.
 Feel free to answer when it fits your schedule.